k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.md

 # Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0
-This document describes the Docker Compose Runtime used to host K2view Fabric Web Studio.
+This document describes the Docker Compose Runtime used for hosting K2view Fabric Web Studio.
 It covers setup, components, installation options and features.

 ## About K2view Fabric Web Studio